Occupational Asthma Compensation

 - Carpenters and woodworkers.

-Nurses, doctors and other healthcare workers are also at risk of occupational asthma due to natural rubber latex proteins used in the manufacture of gloves worn while doing surgery or performing medical examinations.
+Nurses, doctors and other healthcare workers are also at risk of occupational asthma, due to natural rubber latex proteins used in the manufacturing of medical gloves.

 Claiming Compensation for Occupational Asthma

 Asthma is incurable, but it is treatable.
-Compensation for occupational asthma can not only help address the expense of ongoing medical care, but it can also be a way of acknowledging the physical damage victims endure.
+Occupational and industrial asthma compensation can not only help address the expense of ongoing medical care, but it can also be a way of acknowledging the physical damage that victims endure.

-For example: say that a person living with occupational asthma has to stop working because of their condition.
-In short, compensation can help to cover any expenses that come with finding a new job.
+If a person living with industrial asthma has to stop working because of their condition, compensation can help to cover any expenses that come with finding a new job.
 Moreover, it may even address a shortfall in pension if they need to take early retirement due to their ill-health.

-In short, the easiest way to find out if you can claim compensation for an industrial illness is to contact The Compensation Experts.
-We work with solicitors who specialise in this area of law, focusing their extensive legal knowledge and skills to help our clients obtain maximum compensation.
-We can offer you a free, no-obligation consultation to help you understand your legal rights and the options available to you.
+The easiest way to find out if you can claim compensation for an industrial illness is to contact The Compensation Experts.
+We work with no win, no fee* (*conditions apply) solicitors who specialise in this area of law, focusing their extensive legal knowledge and skills to help you obtain maximum occupational asthma compensation.
+We can offer you a free, no-obligation conversation to help you understand the options available to you.

 Am I eligible?